nwokocha-22/acmo_ATX_server/README.md

 - The ReceiveVideo class of the videoServer module handles the writing and streaming of video frames receipt through the UDP sockets and outputs the frame in a CV2 Window.

 - The captured video can be viewed in real time.
-The frames are also written to a video file that is saved to `C:\\Activity Monitor\\client ip\\current month\\screen recording\\video_file.mkv`
+The frames are also written to a video file that is saved to `C:\\Activity Monitor\\client ip\\current month\\Videos\\video_file.mkv`

-- The vidoe file can be played using VLC media player
+- The video file can be played using VLC media player

 ### Where to find Activity Logs transmitted from the client(s)
 - The log output in the client is transmitted through a tcp connection and saved in a log file in the server.
 The saved log file can be found in `C:\\Activity Monitor\\client ip\\current month\\Logs\\logfile.log`

 ### WINDOW SERVICES

-- To setup the window service for the server, please  refer to the steps outlined below
+- To setup the window service for the server, please  refer to the steps outlined below:

 # TO INSTALL
 - ./dist/main_client.exe install